MatthieuJnon/lyrebird-front-end-test/README.md

 # Lyrebird Front End Test

-An assessment for lyrebird, a small react app that presents an user with voices choice and uses the lyrebird api to synthesize a given text.
+An assessment for lyrebird, a small react/redux app that presents an user with a prompt to generate speech from text using his own voice.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).